Yuuri (singer-songwriter): Personal life

 When Yuuri was in elementary school, he was influenced by his mother who listened to Western rock music, so he often listened to artists such as Bon Jovi, Queen, and AC/DC.
 Bon Jovi inspired him to become a singer and pursue music as a career.
 When he entered high school, he started listening to Japanese artists such as Bump of Chicken and Spitz.

-His height is around 5'5.

-He started his Youtube channel 「Yuuri Channel Official 」in March 2020.
+He started his YouTube channel 「Yuuri Channel (Official) 」in March 2020.
 Since its inception, the channel has garnered over 217 million views and gained over 1 million subscribers.
 There are 4 main members that create and participate in the channel's content including Yuuri.
 The other three members are Jun, Genta, and Nari.
 The contents of the channel range from song covers performed by Yuuri, to karaoke challenges with other guests, and other various contents relating to music, and a new video is uploaded daily.